lsst-sqre/nublado/docs/client/index.rst

 Using the Client
 ================

-The ``NubladoClient`` is designed to make interaction with JuptyerHub and Jupyterlab, as they are configured in the RSP environment, easy.
+The ``NubladoClient`` is designed to make interaction with JupyterHub and Jupyterlab, as they are configured in the RSP environment, easy.

 A particular instance of the client represents a single user in a particular RSP environment.
 A user, in this context, means a token (which will have a set of scopes allowing various actions within the RSP) bound to a username.